-The Mobile Housing Board is no longer categorized as a troubled housing authority.
+The Mobile Housing Board is categorized as a troubled housing authority and has recently been added to the Civil Rights Threshold List due to a lack of ADA units.
 The City will continue to monitor and assist them as they continue to reposition themselves for the future.
+The City has been urging MHB to follow HUD guidance and update their order of operations to match HUD's requirements.